MKuj/Single-Syringe-Pump/README.md

 **Change to Arduino Uno board**

 Proposed sytem will work on both Arduino Leonardo and Uno boards.
-All you need to do is change a VID and PID values in **App.config** in Visual Studio Project.
+All you need to do is change a VID and PID values in **App.config** in Visual Studio Project and recompile solution.

 ```xml
 ...